 Motor vehicle liability

-TRE writes a number of proportional motor treaties in Europe, the Middle East and in Israel.
-Various negative loss developments resulted in a claims ratio of 97%.
+TRE wrote several proportional motor treaties in Europe, the Middle East and in Israel.
+The net loss ratio of -20% reflects the positive reserve development on run-off business as well as the settlement of a major proportional treaty.